Abandoned Watercraft Abatement Fund (AWAF)

 In October of 1997, Senate Bill 172 (Rainey) created the Abandoned Watercraft Abatement Fund (AWAF).
 It provides funds to public agencies to remove, store, and dispose of abandoned, wrecked, or dismantled vessels or any other partially submerged objects which pose a substantial hazard to navigation, from navigable waterways or adjacent public property, or private property with the landowner's consent.

-As part of its commitment to provide clean, safe and enjoyable recreational boating on California's waterways, the Department of Boating and Waterways (DBW) administers this statewide program.
+As part of its commitment to provide clean, safe and enjoyable recreational boating on California's waterways, the Division of Boating and Waterways (DBW) administers this statewide program.
 It allows public local agencies to apply for funding and, upon approval, enter into a contract grant agreement with DBW.

 - LETTER OF INTENT: On your agency's letterhead, title this page "Letter of Intent" and include the following information: